-The program has a Window for the configuration of some parameters that influence in the design such as the type of connection of the concrete core walls at the top and base, the buckling length to be considered in each wall and the diameter and quantity of the longitudinal and transverse bars.
-It is also possible to group the reinforcements along the height of the concrete core, Fig. 8.
+The program has a window for configuring some design parameters, such as the connection type of the concrete core walls at the top and bottom, the buckling length of each wall, and the diameter and number of longitudinal and transverse bars.
+It is also possible to edit the reinforcement, concentrating it in the areas of greatest structural demand and efficiency, and grouping it along the height of the concrete core (Fig. 7) for ease of execution.